hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 ### L2
 All L2 transactions are sent to the coordinators by the users.
 The coordinator collects them into a batch in order to forge it.
 The coordinator must check that it collects valid transactions that must not perform an invalid transition state.
 Otherwise, the proof computed by the coordinator will not be valid.
-The user could submit any transaction data to the coordinator but it will be rejected if the transaction could not be processed.
+The user could submit any transaction data to the coordinator, but it will be rejected if the transaction could not be processed.
 Therefore, it is in the users' benefit to provide a valid transaction if they want it to be inserted in the ZK-Rollup.

 Signature used for L2 transactions is `eddsa` with Baby Jubjub key.
 L2 transaction data in the signature: